 Whether you work on Windows, Mac OS X, Linux or any other OS, keep it up to date at all times.
 OS developers are always issuing security patches that fix and plug security leaks.
 These patches will help to keep your system secure.
 Similarly, keep your antivirus software up to date.
 Viruses and malware are created all the time.
 Your scanning software is only as good as its database so it too, must be updated as much as possible.

-Make sure you are protected online with your password choices.
+Make sure you are protected online with your password choices and only browse from protected pages.
 Never use the same password twice, especially on private information such as your bank account.
 Typically, we tend to use the same email address or username for all of our accounts.
 Those are easy to see and steal.
 If you use the same password for everything, or on many things, and it is discovered, then it takes only seconds to hack your account.
 Use a strong password.
 Use lower case, upper case, numbers, and symbols in your password and keep it easy to remember but difficult to guess.
 Secure

 When you’re working from your local coffee shop, library or even at the airport try and avoid using the ‘free’ open (no password, no encryption) WiFi that is often readily available.
 Think about it logically, if you can access this network with no issues – what could a trained malicious individual do?
 Remember, you need to take all devices into account here.
 Any unprotected machine is a weakness to the whole network.
 Try configuring a firewall to limit outside access, and take all devices into account.
 Any unprotected machine is a weakness for the whole network.